Pope message heralds change of tone on gays, abortion

 "Some officials will view his remarks with the same sense of relief that so many other people do.
 They didn't get into Church work to push paper and make the faithful jump through bureaucratic hoops to be Catholics in good standing," he said.

-"Others will see Francis's remarks as a kind of rebuke, and the pope - like any leader - needs his bureaucracy on board if his program is to be successful."
+"Others will see Francis's remarks as a kind of rebuke, and the pope - like any leader - needs his bureaucracy on board if his programme is to be successful."

 (Writing by Philip Pullella; Editing by Alastair Macdonald)